COVID-19 Safety Precautions: Find the Latest Visitor and Mask Policies. Learn More

 Researchers have discovered several meningioma causes that can trigger these cellular changes, including:

-- Genetic mutations – Up to 80 percent of all meningiomas contain an abnormality on chromosome 22.
+Genetic mutations – Up to 80 percent of all meningiomas may contain an abnormality on chromosome 22.
 Normally, this chromosome is responsible for suppressing tumor growth.
-When it does not function as intended, however, the cells in the meninges (the protective barrier around the brain and spinal cord) can reproduce uncontrollably and develop into a tumor.
+When it does not function as intended, however, the cells in the meninges (the protective lining or barrier around the brain and spinal cord) can reproduce uncontrollably and develop into a tumor.
+Some genetic mutations may be associated with the genetic disorders neurofibromatosis type 2 (NF2), schwannomatosis, and multiple endocrine neoplasia type 1 (MEN1), and all of known to increase the patient’s risk of developing meningioma.

 - Exposure to high doses of ionizing radiation – Although research findings are still inconclusive, there is some evidence to suggest that radiation exposure – especially to the head or neck – can cause cellular damage that can trigger the development of brain tumors.